MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netrxqueueinitsetdmaallocatorconfig.md

 ## Remarks

+The NETRXQUEUE_INIT structure is an opaque structure that is defined and allocated by NetAdapterCx, similar to WDFDEVICE_INIT.

 In NetAdapterCx version 1.1, this method replaced the previous **NetRxQueueConfigureDmaAllocator** method as the way a client driver lets NetAdapterCx manage the receive buffer.
 To opt in, follow these steps in your [EVT_NET_ADAPTER_CREATE_RXQUEUE](evt-net-adapter-create-rxqueue.md) callback function:

   1. Set the **AllocationSize** and **AlignmentRequirement** members of [**NET_RXQUEUE_CONFIG**](net-rxqueue-config.md).